ntdu/prismtech/README.md

-# ️⚡️ MS-SNOWDASHBOARD ⚡️
+# ️⚡️ Menu merchant ⚡️

 ## Project Description
-Ms-snowdashboard is a data API written in python3.
+Menu merchant is a data API written in python3.

 ## Table of Content
 * [Project Description](#project-description)